Table stakes security

 What you can do next

-- Consider a custodian that invests in your success.
-If you're thinking about becoming an independent advisor, contact us to learn more about the benefits of a Schwab custodial relationship.
+- Consider a custodian that is invested in your success.
+Contact us to learn more about the potential benefits of a custodial relationship with Schwab.